racket/rhombus/rhombus/0000-rhombus.md

 # Motivation
 [motivation]: #motivation

-Let's try putting things together.
-There's much more to do for a full language, but this proposal probably has enough to gauge its particular theme and direction.
+Let’s try putting things together.
+There’s much more to do for a full language, but this proposal probably has enough to gauge its particular theme and direction.